Are latest detected events of gravitational waves in favor of some models of inflation based on string theory?: Introduction

-However, comparing the theoretical spectrum of RGWs and measured strain sensitivity of GWGs indicates that these ranges are challenging.
-Our obtained ranges on $n<0$ is $(-3.5 \lesssim n \lesssim -1.8)$ and corresponding $\beta$ would be $(-2.035\lesssim \beta \lesssim-1.814)$.
-Therefore, based on the measured strain sensitivity, we conclude that this case is more suitable than the case with $n>0$ corresponding to GWGs.
-This new constraint is in agreement with the prototype and KKTLI inflationary models, which are still consistent with data \cite{Port} and \cite{KK}.
-Therefore, our results suggest that the special string theory models of inflation (prototype and KKLTI) may be a better candidate for inflation potential than other models.
+However, comparing the theoretical spectrum of RGWs and measured strain sensitivity of GWGs indicates that there are some interesting ranges on $n$ and $\beta$.
+Our obtained range on $n$ in this work is $(-3.5 \lesssim n \lesssim -1.8)$ and on the corresponding range of $\beta$ would be $(-2.035\lesssim \beta \lesssim-1.814)$.
+As the obtained most sensitive upper limits of frequency band $\sim (20-100)$ Hz in recent paper \cite{pm} is within the frequency band $\sim (10^{-1}-10^{4})$ Hz of the correspond obtained ranges of $\beta$ in our work.
+There is an acceptable range $ -2 \lesssim \beta \lesssim -1.814$ based on works in \cite{Grishchuk2, Ghayour}.
+As it seems that our obtained range on $n$ ($n<0$) is consistent with general range $n<1$ and also the corresponding range on $\beta$ covers the acceptable range.
+Therefore it expects that there is an ambiguity and it depends on which physics that one is going to use for describing $n>0$ or $n<0$.
+Based on the measured strain sensitivity, we may conclude that the case with $n< 0$ is more suitable than the case with $n>0$ corresponding to GWGs.
+Therefore, we are interested to challenge the range with $n>0$ in favor of $n<0$ in this work.
+This new constraint is in agreement with the prototype and KKTLI inflationary models, which are still consistent with data \cite{Port, KK, Rui, Planck2018}.
+Hence, our results suggest that the special string theory models of inflation (prototype and KKLTI) may be a good candidates for potential of inflation.
 In the present work, we use the unit $c = \hbar = k_{B} = 1$.

 The remainder of this paper is organized as follows: In section II, there is a brief review of RGWs in the universe.
 In Section III, constrained parameters $n$ and $\beta$ is obtained based on GWGs.
 In Section IV, we discuss the corresponding inflation in Brane-World gravity in our results.
 Finally, in Section 5, the conclusion is presented along with relevant discussions and comparisons of the results.